canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 ## Central VM Repository

 Presently the VM images available to a given OpenStack cloud are stored internally, and must be uploaded using **glance**.
-If this is the only option, then some sort of mirroring from our VOSpace repository to the clouds will be necessary.
+We will have initially access to only one OpenStack cloud for users.
+We can limit ourselves to use the VM local repository to this cloud.
+To manage the same VM across different clouds, there are several options to think about, using Cloud Scheduler.
+A simple "Summary Usage" page to the user, querying the cloud resource usage API, with a link to each cloud dashboard, could be a good start when multiple OpenStack clouds for VM configuration become available.

 ## vmod time limits